Location and travel

 Please note: venues for festival events sometimes change after you have purchased your ticket to accommodate the specific requirements of authors or to meet demand for tickets.
 Please check the website to confirm the venue for your event and always arrive in good time.

 The Blackwell’s Marquee sits in the middle of the biggest festival venues – the Bodleian Library, the Weston Library, the Sheldonian Theatre and Oxford Martin School.
 The marquee is open all day throughout the festival and will house the festival box office and enquiry point, the festival bookstore, and a café.
 It will also host some events and book-signings.
 There is also a café with toilets in the main hall of the Weston Library opposite the Sheldonian Theatre.

-Worcester College hosts a large number of events at this year’s festival.
+Worcester College hosts a number of events at this year’s festival.
 A festival cafe bar will be open in the college’s new Sultan Nazrin Shah Centre.
-Festival-goers can book accommodation at the college during the festival.

 St Cross College is in St Giles, a five-minute walk from both Worcester College and the Blackwell’s Marquee.